gpaciga/persometer/README.md

 # Persometer

-A JavaScript library for creating personality tests based on agree/disagree statements.
+A JavaScript library for creating personality tests or other decision-making surveys based on agree/disagree statements.
 Rhymes with "thermometer".

 The main features are: